 How We Scored the Best E&O Insurance Companies

-Customer Experience (30%): When clients file E&O claims, response time matters.
-We measured claims handling using J.D.
-Power ratings, complaint data and agency ratings.
+- Customer Experience (30%): E&O claims often drag on for months with complex professional disputes.
+We measured how fast insurers handle claims and resolve issues using J.D.
+Power ratings, state complaint data and agency scores.

 About Mark Fitzpatrick